yoyanni/versus/README.md

 ### Set the Server up

 The structure of the site was altered to house the server and was also setup for basic use.

+### Add the Database and Connect

+Backend:

+The database was connected, the Model/Schema was created for the table of fighters.

+From the database side, a few fighters were added for testing purposes.

+Frontend:

+Fetch function was added to test the Model/Schema of the fighters table and that everything was working as intented.